 Escudo de Castilla y León

-Janovsti of Janovic of Czech, lineage
+Janovsti of Janovic of Czechia, lineage

 Gules, a fess chequey Azure and Argent.